 The above considerations are important factors in determining which approach is most suitable to your specific needs.
 The most suitable method of surgery is to a large part determined by the existing size of your breasts, with larger breasts requiring the double incision with graft approach.
 Skin tone and its ability to retract is also an important consideration if one is considering the peri-areola approach.
 Dr Reddy will assess your specific requirements and will be able to advise and guide you on the preferred approach in achieving the desired results.

-The consultation is typically one hour in duration.
+The consultation at The Plastic Surgery Clinic in Sydney or Central Coast is typically one hour in duration.
 A detailed history is undertaken, focused specifically on general health, your past breast history, and history of hormone therapy.
 This is followed by examination of your breasts, with various measurements detailing your current breast size, nipple position and amount of breast tissue present.
 Three dimensional photos are undertaken to provide an accurate assessment of your breast volume and shape.

 Following this assessment, Dr Reddy will discuss the surgical options with you so that you will have a very clear understanding of the two approaches and what may be the most favourable option in your specific case.